 Manchester Crown Court

-The National Justice Museum coordinates trips to Manchester Crown Court for our Forensic Linguistics students.
-We get to stage a mock trial in a real courtroom, with students taking the roles of judge, barristers, witnesses, jury members and the defendant.
-All of our learning becomes relevant as we apply it in a real-life work place that lies beyond our degrees.
+The National Justice Museum coordinates trips to Manchester Crown Court for students on our Forensic Linguistics module.
+We get to stage a mock trial in a real courtroom, with students taking the roles of judge, barristers, witnesses, jury members, and the defendant.
+All of our learning becomes relevant as we apply it in a real-life workplace.

 Dr Deborah Chirrey, Associate Head of Department

-Each year one or two CW students work as interns on the prize, the only award for a single-authored collection of short stories in the UK, where they gain invaluable experience of organising a major literary event in London and liaising with authors and publishers.
+Each year one or two CW students work as interns on the Prize, the only award for a single-authored collection of short stories in the UK.
+They gain invaluable experience in organising a major literary event, and liaising with authors and publishers.
 Students also have the opportunity to go to the award ceremony in London, gaining valuable networking experience with professional writers and publishers.
-Students on the MA course can also enter the MA Prize, which can help launch their careers and bring their work to the attention of agents in the business.
+Postgraduate students can also enter the PG Prize, which can help launch their writing careers.

-This is the University’s very own publishing facility, specialising in contemporary prose, poetry and plays of high quality.
-As a student, there will be opportunities to intern at the press, gaining invaluable publishing experience; everything from choosing stories and poems to proofreading, from organising events to generating publicity.
-Students have taken internships for each of the three books published so far at Edge Hill University Press and we look forward to more works and student involvement to come in the near future.
+This is the University’s very own publishing facility, specialising in contemporary prose, poetry and plays.
+As a student, there’ll be opportunities to intern at the Press, gaining invaluable publishing experience, from choosing stories and poems to proofreading, and from organising events to generating publicity.
+Students have taken internships for all the books published so far at Edge Hill University Press, and we look forward to more works and student involvement in the near future.

 Dr James Byrne, Reader in Contemporary Literature